noshinkhan-cloud/Portfolio/README.md

 ### Python Programming

 From this python coding experience, I was able to make a Number Guessing Game and a Python Calculator.
 The Number Guessing Game and Python Calculator displays my learning of assigning a variable and input functions.
 Other python projects included Data visualization and Data analysis, where I learned how to import different libraries and code a variation of graphs (e.g., histgraph, bargraph, scatterplot, etc).
-Along with this, I collected my own Sleep Schedule data and looked for trends and insights.
 This was all done using Replit.
+Along with this, I collected my own Sleep Schedule dataset with Google Sheets and looked for trends and insights.